bkzk/minja/README.md

 ```
 ```
-# export only for single instance, place them before command
+# export only for a single instance, place them before the command
 $ MFROM=a@example.com RCPTTO=b@domain.com minja
 ```

 #### EDITOR=

-Default editor is set to Vim, so if you have a different preferences and there is a big chance you have, than editor defined by an environment EDITOR variable is used.
-If your system or your local environment does not export this variable please do it yourself to use your prefer editor.
-For example to use a nano:
+The default editor is set to Vim.
+If you have different preferences and there is a big chance you have, then the editor defined by an environment EDITOR variable is used.
+If your system or your local environment does not export this variable please do it yourself using your preferred editor.
+For example to use nano:

 ```
 # per bash session